Charleston South Carolina rental and housing assistance.

-If you need low income housing or emergency rental assistance in Charleston South Carolina, the agencies and programs below specialize in offering this type of help.
+If you need low income housing or emergency rental assistance in the Charleston County South Carolina region, the agencies and programs below specialize in offering this type of help.
 Programs can include providing section 8 housing vouchers, cash assistance to prevent evictions, security deposits, and much more.
+There is also rent help in nearby communities, including North Charleston and Mount Pleasant.

 In addition to providing direct cash assistance, many of the non-profits in Charleston County can also offer advice, case management, information and general support and guidance.
 Low income families and individuals can find safe and affordable housing units and apartments.
 Or if you are currently in an apartment and need funds to pay rent in an emergency, some programs may be able to help with that need as well.

-The demand for housing services in Charleston is very high, and funding is limited.
+The demand for housing services in both the city as well as North Charleston is very high, and funding is limited.
 If you need rental assistance, or help in finding low income housing or shelters, call one of the organizations below as soon as possible.

 Catholic Charities – If you have an extreme emergency, this organization may be able to offer rent help, regardless of religion.
-Call (843) 308-9361, and address is 119 Broad Street, Charleston, South Carolina 29402.
+Call (855)-377-7357, and address is 1662 Ingram Road, Charleston 29407.

 Ansonborough House - Seniors over 62 years old can access independent living.
 The non-profit gives priority to homeless or those living in unsafe or substandard housing.
 Applicants must be low income.
 Location is 71 Society Street, #100, Charleston, South Carolina 29401.